First, this site would not be possible if not for the work and public contributions of:

 The idea behind the current free version is this:

 I want this site to be a quick and free workspace for all Trello users.
-A free 24min workspace to view recent activity, edit time, and run reports seems reasonable.
-The 1000 actions per board will generate many months worth of punches from my Trello usage.
+A free 4 hour workspace to view recent activity, edit time, and run reports seems reasonable.
+The 250 activities will generate a little more than a weeks worth of punches from my Trello usage.
 It will vary.
+Hitting the API limit at 1000 records generates months.
 A more permanent storage solution is in the works, but I think much can be done with API alone.
 How far back do you need to look to make sure you don't get lost moving forward?

 Why the limits?
-1000 records is the Trello api limit per request.
-I don't mind it because it helped shape the design.
+The site is in beta.
+I have no idea how people will use it.
 Everything up to this point is how I would like to use/see/trust a website providing a free service.
 I don’t want my data stored forever.
 I don’t want to remember a new password.
 I don’t want my email address stored in another database.
 I don’t want to use plugins, timers, or apps that work only on a desktop.
 I want to use Trello as is and get reports fast.
 With Reports for Trello you can see reports in 4 clicks if you are already logged into Trello.
 Try it out and tell me what you think on the Trello board for this site.

 I hope this idea can grow.
 If you wish to support this site please consider purchasing a large report.
 Any amount will go towards its further development (and to help me live).

 I hope you find this site helpful in achieving your goals.